Inkjin Tattoo Guides

 What is the best first tattoo for a beginner?

-The best first tattoo is one that holds personal meaning and works well at the size you want.
+Something meaningful to you that works well at the size you want.
 Fine line florals, small symbols like moons or arrows, and single-word script are consistently popular because they are simple, versatile, and age gracefully.
-Choose something you have wanted for a while rather than an impulse decision.
+The real key?
+Pick something you have wanted for a while, not something you decided on yesterday.

 Where should I get my first tattoo?